HEnquist/audioadapter-rs/README.md

 These loop over the elements to read or write and clone element by element.
 These may be overriden if the wrapped data structure provides a more efficient way of cloning the data, such as `clone_from_slice()`.

+### TODO
+RMS and peak calculation for numerical types

 ### License: MIT